Chulete/chulete/README.md

 My experience as an Economist complements my analytical approach by providing an in-depth understanding of the economic and financial contexts in which the data is found.

-I am committed to excellence in data analytics and am constantly looking for new ways to apply my skills to make a positive impact on the world.
+I´m committed to excellence in data analytics and am constantly looking for new ways to apply my skills to make a positive impact on the world.

 # Sobre mí: